Vietnamese Grand Prix: History

 As of the season, the race has not taken place.
-There is still no official announcement when or if the Vietnamese Grand Prix will make its debut.
+No official announcement has been made on whether the Vietnamese Grand Prix would debut.

 Circuit

 Formula One Grand Prix races are intended to be held on a 5.613 km temporary street circuit on the streets of Hanoi.
-The circuit, going anticlockwise, was designed by Hermann Tilke in collaboration with City of Hanoi authorities.
+The circuit, going counter clockwise, was designed by Hermann Tilke in collaboration with City of Hanoi authorities.
 The circuit was initially to feature a hybrid of public roads and a purpose-built section which was planned to be opened to the public in the future.
 An additional corner was later added to the third sector of the circuit by organisers for safety reasons, making a total of 23 turns.